inesgrd/Scraping-Reddit/README.md

   * posts
   * communities

-The script "script_final.py" will be used for the research project in the master 2 D2SN at the University Gustave Eiffel.
+The script `reddit_scrape_args.py` will be used for the research project of the graduate program DIGIS in the master 2 D2SN at the University Gustave Eiffel.